 - Bratislava – Moscow : Pobeda, Aeroflot’s low-cost subsidiary, has increased the frequency of flights between Slovakia and the Russian capital, one of the most popular winter routes, to seven times a week this year.

-- Bratislava – Hurghada (Egypt) : flights operated by Air Cairo until November.
+- Bratislava – Hurghada (Egypt) : route operated by Air Cairo until November.

 Some less frequent but more exotic holiday charter flights will also take adventurous passengers to Salalah (Oman), Banjul (Gambia) and Dubai (U.A.E).